-Well, I am tech enthusiast and I love challenges.
+Static websites are faster than WordPress installations.
+However, I am tech enthusiast and I love a challenge.
 I’m well aware of Jekyll’s existence, but I love WordPress.

-Since my blog doesn’t have any dynamic functions (apart from the comments), I decided to go for it.
+Since my blog doesn’t have any dynamic content besides the comments, I decided to go for it.

 There are plenty reasons why you shouldn’t do that, here’s a few:

 For those who don’t know GitHub Pages, take a look: https://pages.github.com/

 - A Linux Distro (You can do with Windows or OS X as well, but you have to adapt the instructions)